Boris Johnson’s decisive victory at the 2019 General Election has sparked a British boom.

 Now, the Government must provide the property market with strong leadership and clear transparency during Brexit negotiations.
 However, the responsibility does not just lie with Westminster.
 It is also up to lenders to provide the support needed for buyers to complete on property purchases over the coming months.

-That’s why Market Financial Solutions (MFS) recently lowered its rates – helping to fuel the UK boom by providing the market access to fast and bespoke finance.
+That’s why Market Financial Solutions (MFS) recently lowered its rates – helping to fuel the UK boom by providing the market access to fast and flexible bridging finance.

 Our team of specialist finance experts are on hand to ensure clients and brokers have access to expertly tailored bridging loans.
 We are offering loans starting from £100,000 through to £10 million, with a turnaround in as little as three days.